-The data support the further development of VAL-083.
+These data support the further development of VAL-083.

-In July 2013 the Company announced the opening of its third clinical trial site at the Brain Tumor Center at University of California, San Francisco ("UCSF") and in August 2013 the Company received a notice of allowance from the United States Food and Drug Administration ("FDA") enabling the Company to accelerate the dose-escalation of our GBM study.
+In July 2013 the Company announced the opening of its third clinical trial site at the Brain Tumor Center at University of California, San Francisco ("UCSF") and in August 2013 the Company received a notice of allowance from the United States Food and Drug Administration ("FDA") enabling the Company to implement a more rapid dose-escalation scheme in our GBM study.
 The revised dosing regimen was allowed by the FDA following an extensive safety review of patients treated to date.
-In comparison to the original dose-escalation scheme, the revised plan will enable the trial to reach higher doses and complete the dose-escalation portion of the clinical trial more quickly by skipping two interim doses:
+In comparison to the original dose-escalation scheme, the revised plan will enable the trial to reach higher doses and complete the dose-escalation portion of the clinical trial more quickly by skipping two interim doses.